ucsb-cs32-s18/ucsb-cs32-s18.github.io/_lab/lab00.md

     mkdir ~/cs32/lab00
     cd ~/cs32/lab00

 You are responsible for knowing the `mkdir` and `cd` commands—though these should be review, so they will not be covered in detail.
-Questions about their use, however, appear on any exam in this course.
+Questions about their use, however, can appear on any exam in this course.
 So if, up to this point, you've just "followed the instructions" without really understanding what you are doing, the time for that has passed.

 You are responsible for knowing the the "shell" is the program that you type Unix commands into—commands such as mkdir, cd, etc.